wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 ## URN Sub-namespace for WHIP {#urn-whip-subspace}

-WHIP Endpoint utilize URIs to identify the supported WHIP protocol extensions on the "rel" attribute of the Link header as defined in {{protocol-extensions}}.
+WHIP Endpoint utilizes URIs to identify the supported WHIP protocol extensions on the "rel" attribute of the Link header as defined in {{protocol-extensions}}.

 This section creates and registers an IETF URN Sub-namespace for use in the WHIP specifications and future extensions.